 - The recipe calls for 1/2 cup of cashews, but those can be replaced with beans.
 You might even want to do a combination of both to reduce the calories slightly but still have the creamy cashew flavor.

-- Add the artichokes and blend for just a few seconds.
+- Add the drained artichokes and blend for just a few seconds.
 I like to keep the artichoke hearts a bit chunky, so pulsing instead of blending works well.
 If your blender is lower-powdered, you may have to add a little more almond milk if it's too thick for the blender.

 - Serve with oil-free Mary’s Gone Crackers, chips, carrots, celery, or any other veggies of your choice.
 It's also fabulous in a sourdough bread bowl where you can use the bread chunks as dippers.